LightBoy01/ai-job-spot/src/job-descriptions/38c507dec04a92c489e48da697190ad125319b1abdbc5ea8cb3ab4871873492a-feldenergy-gmbh-chief-of-staff-mwd.md

   isn't lost as we grow, and that our teams remain agile and connected.
 It's about building the infrastructure for our future impact.
 ---
+### Description
-### Description\nfeld.energy is a pioneering company combining agriculture and energy generation through innovative Agri-Photovoltaics, enabling dual land use for food production and clean energy.
+feld.energy is a pioneering company combining agriculture and energy generation through innovative Agri-Photovoltaics, enabling dual land use for food production and clean energy.
 We are shaping the energy transition in rural areas – sustainably, economically, and future-oriented.
 As Chief of Staff (m/w/d), you will be the right hand to the founders, serving as the central interface between management, the team, and external partners.
-Your mission is to ensure strategic initiatives are executed, projects reach their goals, and the right priorities are pursued.\n\n### Responsibilities\n- Close collaboration with the founders on strategy, prioritization, and decision-making.\n- Project management for key initiatives (e.g., new locations, investor projects, cooperations).\n- Preparation and follow-up of meetings, KPIs, and decision-making processes.\n- Communication interface between management, team, and external stakeholders (investors, partners).\n- Analysis of market and company data, creation of presentations & reports.\n- Development and optimization of internal processes & tools.\n\n### Qualifications\n- Completed degree in Business, Engineering, Politics, or a comparable field.\n- Professional experience in a startup environment, consulting, project management, or business development.\n- Strong organizational skills & structured way of working.\n- Excellent communication and analytical skills.\n- Enjoy taking hands-on responsibility and working in a young, dynamic environment.\n- Interest in renewable energies, agriculture, and sustainability.\n\n### Author's Take\nThis is a pivotal Chief of Staff role at feld.energy, offering the unique opportunity to work directly alongside the founders in a dynamic and impact-driven environment.
+Your mission is to ensure strategic initiatives are executed, projects reach their goals, and the right priorities are pursued.

+### Responsibilities
+- Close collaboration with the founders on strategy, prioritization, and decision-making.
+- Project management for key initiatives (e.g., new locations, investor projects, cooperations).
+- Preparation and follow-up of meetings, KPIs, and decision-making processes.
+- Communication interface between management, team, and external stakeholders (investors, partners).
+- Analysis of market and company data, creation of presentations & reports.
+- Development and optimization of internal processes & tools.

+### Qualifications
+- Completed degree in Business, Engineering, Politics, or a comparable field.
+- Professional experience in a startup environment, consulting, project management, or business development.
+- Strong organizational skills & structured way of working.
+- Excellent communication and analytical skills.
+- Enjoy taking hands-on responsibility and working in a young, dynamic environment.
+- Interest in renewable energies, agriculture, and sustainability.

+### Author's Take
+This is a pivotal Chief of Staff role at feld.energy, offering the unique opportunity to work directly alongside the founders in a dynamic and impact-driven environment.
 If you're passionate about renewable energy, agriculture, and sustainability, and thrive on driving strategic initiatives from conception to execution, this position provides significant autonomy and a chance to make a tangible difference in shaping the energy transition.
 The company values collaboration, innovation, and offers a flexible hybrid work model, competitive benefits like 27 days of leave, and regular team events to celebrate successes.